thomastech/hexenbiest/README.md

 hexenbiest
 ==========

-HexenBiest Antenna Tracker Project:
+HexenBiest FPV Antenna Tracker Project

-This Arduino based design is ongoing.
+Dec-30-2014:
 Currently the hardware is being designed.
-Expected ETA on hardware debug is Feb 2015.
-Code will follow.
+PCB layout is complete and the board is being fab'd.
+Simple test code will be created after the hardware is complete.
+Next update will be posted after hardware testing is finished.
+Expected ETA is Feb 2015.

+- Thomas